IN LOVING MEMORY OF

 Legacy and Final Resting Place

-William Henry Pope died in 1840 in the Passover settlement, a date confirmed by the final collection of his Revolutionary War pension.
-He was interred in an unmarked grave on the family settlement in Camden County which is now under the Lake of the Ozarks.
+William Henry Pope died in 1840 in the Passover settlement, a date confirmed by a history book, He was interred in an unmarked grave on the family settlement in Camden County which is now under the Lake of the Ozarks.
+A Military Remembrance Stone has been established in Freedom Cemetery in Montreal, Missouri on State Road A next to many of his family members, some of whom were moved there from other cemeteries prior to the Lake being filled.

 Visit sar.org for more information and please consider a donation in memorial to William.